uthcode/learntosolveit/source/python.rst

 * class ResultMixin is defined to provide username, password, hostname and port.

-* from collections import namedtuple.
-This should be from python2.6. namedtuple is pretty interesting feature.

-* SplitResult and ParseResult.
-Very good use of namedtuple and ResultMixin

 * The behaviour of the public methods urlparse, urlunparse, urlsplit and urlunsplit and urldefrag matter most.